 The revitalised Barrack Street Jetty and new Elizabeth Quay, on the shores of the Swan River, has riverside bars and dining venues amongst promenades, public art and event spaces.

-The Museum explores WA’s maritime history and is home to the America’s Cup-winning yacht, Australia II, an Oberon class submarine, HMAS Ovens, Jon Sanders’ Parry Endeavour and other iconic vessels.
+Located on Victoria Quay, overlooking the Port and Indian Ocean, the Museum explores WA’s maritime history and is home to the America’s Cup-winning yacht, Australia II, an Oberon class submarine, HMAS Ovens, Jon Sanders’ Parry Endeavour and other iconic vessels.